 We love talking about customer personas and customer journeys and helping clients to develop them.

-For small and medium sized businesses it can be difficult to find the time and free up the resources to understand customer segments and the customer journeys.
+For small and medium-sized businesses it can be difficult to find the time and free up the resources to understand customer segments and the customer journey.

 We advise to keep it simple.